mor-uto/KarlsonEssentials/README.md

 2. Put the plugin in your BepInEx plugins folder

 ## Features
+- Custom resolution
+- Windowed Mode
+- Disabling some particle effects

-*only works if graphics mode is set to fast!*
+*the following only works if graphics mode is set to fast!*
 - Removes lights from ceiling lamps
 - Removes the bloom effect in Door-frames and some weapons